turingschool/backend-curriculum-site/module2/projects/mini-project.markdown

 ### Over the weekend

 Finish implementing the project over the weekend with your pair.
-Add the link to your project repository and Heroku URL to [this document](https://github.com/turingschool/ruby-submissions/blob/master/1606-b/rails_mini_project.yml).
+Submit the link to your project repository and Heroku URL to [this document](https://goo.gl/forms/eHzi1cvBhPBGyGYw2).

 ### Resources